okorch/dge_analysis/README.md

 ```

 ## Support
-... in progress ...
+If you encounter bugs, errors, or unexpected behavior while using the app:

+- Please [open an issue](https://gitlab.gwdg.de/o.korchevaia/dge-analysis/-/issues) on this repository.
+- For usage questions or feature suggestions, feel free to start a discussion or send a message via GitLab/GitHub.
+- You may also contact the authors directly if your request is more specific.

 ## Contributing
 Contributions are welcome!
 Feel free to:
-- Open issues for bugs or feature requests
+- Open issues for feature requests
 - Submit pull requests for enhancements
 - Share feedback to improve usability for biologists